5 Best Pride Marketing Campaigns (and Why They’re Awesome)

 2. Align Your Campaign with Who You Are as a Brand

-Remember, your audience can smell inauthenticity coming from a mile away.
+We know the last thing you want to do is come off as inauthentic.
 If you’re trying to wedge your brand into messaging that really doesn’t align, your ad campaign will suffer.

 3. Focus on Sustainable Support (Avoid Rainbow-Washing)